GeneralHou/FindCoordinate/README.md

 1. in N1_crop.py, we larger the image with 15 times in width and height direction, respectively.
 2. in N3.relationship.py, we add a sub-function in "def black_lines_corresponding_centers(img, anchor)" which we call it "def erosion(img)". check the source to know more.
 3. we also make some other changes, but not that big.

-■■ Attention: to run the new code, two images needed to be prepared(one with red dots and one without).
-How to use the new version is shown above.